Alfresco/docs-alfresco/content-services/latest/install/ansible.md

 In the interest of keeping this guide simple we will use an AWS EC2 instance as the control node, the steps required are shown below:

-1. Launch an EC2 instance using the Centos 7 or 8 (x86_64) AMI from the Marketplace (instance size/type does not matter)
+1. Launch an EC2 instance using the Centos 7 or 8 (x86_64) AMI from the Marketplace:

+    >**Note**: If you plan on doing the Alfresco installation on this host too, referred to as [Local Installation](#local-installation), then you need at least a `t2.xlarge` instance with 16GB RAM (*Warning: this instance type is not free*).
+This might be the case when you just want to try it out for the first time.
+If you are just using this node as an Ansible control node, then a free `t2.micro` should be sufficient.

     ![centos-ami]({% link content-services/images/centos-ami.png %})